IC27 Mock Test Sample 13

 d) Deferred payment strategy

-7. Repository of an organization’s electronically stored data is _____.
+7. What is the repository of an organization's electronically stored data?

 a) Data exchange